 "He was extremely gifted in composition and was an exceptional teacher," Maupin stated.
 "If he was in the office writing music and a student came in with a question, he would drop everything and go help that kid.
 Everybody had the highest regard for Claude."

-Page 3 of 3 - "Even when he became a famous composer, nothing went to his head," he added.
+"Even when he became a famous composer, nothing went to his head," he added.
 "He was the same guy all the time."

 Smith is among 10 finalists for inclusion in the hall.
 The finalists were selected based largely on the number of nominations submitted this summer.
 Smith currently is ranked second in the number of votes cast, behind Andrew Taylor Still, who is credited as the father of osteopathic medicine.